by David Morrison

 Her eyes look inward and outward at once.
 They look inward to the heart of God and outward to the heart of the world, thus revealing the unfathomable unity between the Creator and the creation.
 They see the eternal in the temporal, the lasting in the passing, the divine in the human.
 Her eyes gaze upon the infinite spaces of the heart where joy and sorrow are no longer contrasting emotions, but are transcended in spiritual unity (from Behold the Beauty of the Lord: Praying with Icons by Henri J.M.
 Nouwen).

 Interesting enough, the New Testament Greek word for “ponder” is “sumballō,” which bears a contrast in meanings.
-“Sun” is rooted in a “combining” or a bringing together, while “ballō” refers to a “casting out.”
-Our life of prayer is essentially, an inward gaze upon the heart of God (taking in all of his beauty into our souls), and looking through this lens outwardly upon our world, and broadcasting this light upon it through our perspective.
-Prayer is a breathing in of the presence of God (combining all his attributes within us), and then breathing this outward upon our world through responsive acts of obedience.
-This spirit of pondering allows us also to combine all the wonders of God’s truth into our hearts and to cast out the illusions to which the world constantly tries to draw us into with it’s offerings of grandiose, but shallow claims and tinny promises.
+“Sum” is rooted in a “combining” or a bringing together, while “ballō” refers to a “casting out.”
+Essentially, our life of prayer is an inward gaze upon the heart of God (taking in all of his beauty into our souls), and looking through this lens outwardly upon our world, and broadcasting this light upon it through our perspective.
+Prayer is a breathing in of the presence of God (combining God’s attributes within us), and then breathing this outward upon our world through responsive acts of obedience.
+This spirit of pondering allows us also to combine all the wonders of God’s truth into our hearts and to cast out the illusions to which the world constantly tries to draw us into with its offerings of grandiose, but shallow claims and tinny promises.

 Lord, sustain in me a pondering heart like mother Mary’s: